Jump to navigation

 Workforce development includes enriching the work environment through education, staff recognition, and skills training in best practices and supervision, and is recognized as a critical component of the Office of Behavioral Health (OBH).
 Visit the Behavioral Health Workforce Development page to learn more.

 If you have recently been appointed or re-appointed to serve on any CDHS board or commission, you need to complete the required training.
-Please download the training presentation and then complete the brief quiz.
+Please download the training PDF and then complete the brief quiz.

 Handbooks and Guides